ankane/searchkick/README.md

 Then use `fresh_products` and `frozen_products` as typical results.

 **Note:** Errors are not raised as with single requests.
 Use the `error` method on each query to check for errors.
-Also, the `below` option for misspellings is ignored.
+Also, if you use the `below` option for misspellings, misspellings will be disabled.

 ## Reference